-- (a) the names of the candidates or questions being voted on: - (b) the alternative "yes" and "no" for each bylaw or other matter on which the assent of the electors is being sought; and - (c) a mechanism to recover and retain information on the number of acceptable marks made for each.
+- (a) the names of the candidates or questions being voted on: - (b) the alternative "yes" and "no" for each bylaw or other matter on which the assent of the electors is being sought; and means a ballot box which is used at a voting place where a vote tabulator is not being used at the time of voting.

+(c) a mechanism to recover and retain information on the number of acceptable marks made for each.